rvjc/free-mandelbrot/README.md

 your options down the road.
-With the entry requirements for Computer Science courses dropping all the time, many aspiring programmers neglect the deeper mathematical aspects (which are often bound with their school work) and live to regret it later.
+With the entry requirements for Computer Science courses dropping all the time, many aspiring programmers neglect the deeper mathematical aspects (which are often bound with school work) and live to regret it later.
 But, as is so often the case, the real fun is to be found in burrowing down below the superfical aspects.
 And this is as true of activities like music, car-tinkering and sports as it is for programming.

+One of the downsides of school-work in general, and math in particular, is that impatient teenagers often have to learn about phenomena whose benefits are not immediately apparent.
+Complex numbers is a classic case in point and there is no better way to win over hearts and minds than with the accidental discoveries of Benoit Mandelbrot.

 ## Screenshots